Industry News

 They centralise information and facilitate collaboration between the project manager and the teams.

-They also make it possible to track approvals and avoid loss of information.
+They also make it possible to track approvals and avoid information loss.

 A good tool makes it possible to turn a brief into a truly operational specification document.